 I LOVE how it turned out.
-I’m thrilled that my kiddos will be in charge of their own crayon situation.
+My kiddos are in charge of their own crayon situation.
+I’m thrilled about that!
 I usually give my kiddos a new box of crayons 2-3 times a year.
 This year I will have them donate their gently used crayons to our crayon cubbies when I give them their new box.

-Making sure the kids take ownership of the classroom and feel in control and are permitted to get what they need is a huge part of my classroom management.
+Kids taking ownership of the classroom and feeling in control and free to get what they need is a huge part of my classroom management.
 For the most part, the kids don’t like it when someone leaves an area of the room a mess or puts something away incorrectly.
-MOST of them will clean up and fix up anything they see out of place.
+MOST of them will clean up and fix up anything they see out-of-place.
 They keep each other accountable and save me a ton of time.
 I love the pride they have in their classroom.

 This crayon solution is going to fit into our class management routine beautifully!